shashimalcse/asgardeo-cli/README.md

 is-cli is a command-line interface tool for managing and interacting with Identity Server/Asgardeo integrations.

 ## Features
-- Authenticate as a machine or user
+- Authenticate as a machine (Client Credentials) or User (Device Flow)
 - Manage applications (only list, create yet)
 - Interactive mode
 - Keychain support for storing credentials